Civilians killed in Afghanistan air strike: officials

 In April, dozens were killed by a strike on Dasht-i Archi district that local villagers said hit people attending a religious ceremony.

-Reporting by Sardar Razmal, Qadir Sediqi; Writing by James Mackenzie; Editing by Robin Pomeroy
+Reporting by Sardar Razmal, Qadir Sediqi; Writing by James Mackenzie; Editing by Robin Pomeroy and Peter Graff